 With all of that factored in, the ACT’s website recommends that students testing with standard time should plan to be at the test center from 8:00am until approximately 12:35pm if they are not taking the Writing section or from 8:00am until approximately 1:35pm if they are taking the Writing section.

-How Long is Each Section of the ACT?
+How Long Does Each Section of the ACT Take?

 Though it’s helpful to know how long you should expect to be at the test center on the day you take the ACT, it’s more important as far as your preparation goes that you know how that time is distributed between the sections.
 The image below, taken from the ACT’s website, provides a high-level summary of the timing for each part of the test.
 For quick reference, the English Section of the ACT is 45 minutes long, the Mathematics section of the ACT is 60 minutes long, the Reading section of the ACT is 35 minutes long, and the Science section of the ACT is 35 minutes long.
 Finally, the optional Writing section of the ACT is 40 minutes long.